dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

   the upper version that you know does <em>not</em> work with your package (because it's the first version to introduce some breaking change).

-You can specify version parts as you want, and their ranges will be intersected together.
+You can specify version parts as you want, and their ranges are intersected together.
 For example, `>=1.2.3 <2.0.0` allows any version from `1.2.3` to `2.0.0` excluding `2.0.0` itself.